jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 ## Conclusion

-In this tutorial, we demonstrated how to quickly create an image classifier using transfer learning with fastai.
+In this tutorial, we demonstrated how to quickly create an image classifier using transfer learning with Fastai.
 We started by setting up our environment, downloading and preparing the data, and training a model to distinguish between house cats and wild cats.
 With minimal data and training time, we achieved impressive results, thanks to the power of transfer learning.

 By exporting the trained model, we made it ready for deployment.
 In the next part, we'll cover how to deploy this model so that it can be used in real-world applications.
 Stay tuned to see how you can put your model to work on the web!